francesca-git/EU28-ForestMng-Climate/data/model_parameters/ecoregions_data/z_analysis/readme.md

 # data/model_parameters/ecoregions_data/z_analysis

+This folder contains contains the raw files then processed to obtain the z values used as input in the model for the calculation of the impacts and some analyses.

+Folders:

-This folder contains some plots meant to explore the dataset [1] used to obtain the z values used in the study.
+- **plots**: plots meant to explore the dataset [1] used to obtain the z values used in the study.

-Additionally, it contains these files:
+Files

 - *z_originals_Drakare_2005_SITable1.csv*: table with the aggregated data from the SI of the data source [1].
 - *z_SAR_data_full-table.csv* and *z_SAR_data_full-table.xlsx*: original files sent by Prof. Hillebrand (corresponding